grpc/proposal/A66-otel-stats.md

     didn't mention the scheme (`scheme://[authority]/path`).
 For channels such as inprocess channels where a target URI is not available, implementations can synthesize a target URI.
 It is possible for some channels to use IP addresses as target strings and this might again blow up the cardinality.
-    Implementations should provide the option to override recorded target names with "other" instead of the actual target.
-If no such override is provided, the default behavior will be to record the target as is.
+In the future, we can consider adding the ability to override recorded target names to avoid this.

 #### Client Per-Attempt Instruments